Your membership has expired

 Canister Vacuums

-This Kenmore 200 Series 81214 performs quite well in CR cleaning tests, with a strong score for cleaning carpets and suction power, while its ability to clean bare floss and pet hair is stellar.
+This Kenmore 200 Series 81214 performs quite well in CR cleaning tests, with a strong score for cleaning carpets and suction power, while its ability to clean bare floors and pet hair is stellar.
 Negatives?
-Handling is average and it’s one of the noisier canisters.
+Handling is average, and it’s one of the noisier canisters.
 Differences from the 400 Series: the on/off switch is on the body, it has a different type of suction control, and there’s no telescopic wand.

 Carpet Cleaners